gsbdarc/rf_bootcamp_2025/docs/day2.md

 display(HTML(sec_doc))
 ```

 Now, you pass the document and use the LLM to extract a useful piece of information.
+Try changing the *system prompt* to describe what you want from the document, and then just pass `sec_doc` as the user prompt.
+Here's a simple example:

+        {"role": "system", "content": "You are a terse assistant that reads SEC Form 3 documents and extracts a list of the names of all of the attorneys-in-fact."},
+        {"role": "user", "content": sec_doc}

+#### 4.4 From Jupyter to Command Line

+A notebook is a great place to *explore*, investigating data, testing things out, and developing skills.
+Let's make a cell in our notebook that concisely does the following:

+* Load the relevant packages
+* Set up your OpenAI client (using `dotenv`)
+* Set up the path to your sample SEC document
+* Call the OpenAI model to extract information from the sample document
+* Print the results from OpenAI

+Once you've prepared that cell, copy its contents to a new file called `form3_test.py`.
+Run it in the terminal and verify that it works.

-#### 4.4 OpenAI with Structured Outputs
+#### 4.5 OpenAI with Structured Outputs

 We're not out of time yet?
 Amazing!